matth1010/hooligan-coding-challenge/README.md

 - ECS

-It has automatic scaling which is the ability to increase or decrease the desired count of tasks in your Amazon ECS service automaticallyvely.
+It has automatic scaling which is the ability to increase or decrease the desired count of tasks in your Amazon ECS service automatically